run-nan/open-docs/docs/reference/packages/node-third-import/node-third-import.md

 ### ThirdTaskAttachment

+The workspace is not supported for local debugging, you should set the configuration file_in_local in `config/local.yaml` to false or use server-side debugging.

 | Param          | Description             | Type     | Required |
 | :------------- | :---------------------- | :------- | :------- |
 | resource_id    | resource ID             | `string` | Y        |